 - Currently serving on active duty for purposes other than training

 - Are a veteran of the U.S. Armed Forces

 - Have dependents other than a spouse for which you provide more than half of their support.

 - If at any time since you turned age 13, you had no living parent (biological or adoptive), even if you are now adopted; or you were in foster care, even if you are no longer in foster care today; or you were a dependent or ward of the court, even if you are no longer a dependent or ward of the court today.
 For federal student aid purposes, someone who is incarcerated is not considered a ward of the court.

-- Have been determined at any time since July 1, 2012 for the 2013-14 FAFSA to be an unaccompanied youth who was homeless or self-supporting and at risk of being homeless.
+- Have been determined at any time since July 1, 2015 for the 2016-17 FAFSA or July 1, 2016 for the 2017-18 FAFSA to be an unaccompanied youth who was homeless or self-supporting and at risk of being homeless.

 If you do not meet any of the requirements listed above, you are considered dependent and are required to submit parental financial information on your FAFSA and any other applicable financial aid documents.